• Skip to primary navigation

 • Mangoes: Use Manila or Ataulfo mangoes.
 If not available, use Haden or Kent varieties.

-• Graham Crackers: Broas or ladyfingers are an excellent substitute; they will soften into a cake-like texture.
+• Graham crackers: Broas or ladyfingers are an excellent substitute; they will soften into a cake-like texture.
 Nilla wafers, digestive cookies, or anything similar can also be used.

-• Heavy Cream: You can also use shelf-stable Nestlé table cream or all-purpose cream.
+• Heavy cream: You can also use shelf-stable Nestlé table cream or all-purpose cream.
 Refrigerate before whipping to get a thicker consistency.

 • Cream cheese: It stabilizes the whipped cream mixture, making it thick and creamy.
 Soften to room temperature before mixing to prevent lumps.